seb-hernandez/seb-hernandez/README.md

 ### Hi there! 👋🏻

-- 👨🏻‍💻 Working with React.
+- 👨🏻‍💻 Working with Rust, Go and React.
-- 🤓 Learning Rust and Go.
 - 🤿 Fun fact: Underwater-rugby player 🇸🇪 #88